The Kicks for a Cure Mission

 FRIENDS OF KICKS FOR A CURE GROUP

-Kicks for a Cure (KFAC) has raised over $3.7 million dollars in the first fifteen years for cancer research.
+Kicks for a Cure (KFAC) has raised over $4.4 million dollars in the first fifteen years for cancer research.
 First envisioned in 2004 by Dave Karnes and Steve and Amy Lindsay, Kicks for a Cure was launched in April 2006.
 The primary purpose of KFAC is to raise awareness for cancer education and prevention.
 It is also to encourage healthy and active lifestyles, which started from the founders love for soccer.
 Funds are raised through sponsorships, donations, and sale of fundraiser tickets.
-Grants from funds raised are awarded each year by Kicks for a Cure, Inc., to support cancer research initiatives at two local, world-renowned facilities, the Fred and Pamela Buffett Cancer Center and the Hereditary Cancer Center at Creighton University.
+Grants from funds raised are awarded each year by Kicks for a Cure, Inc., to support cancer research initiatives at two local, world-renowned facilities, the Fred and Pamela Buffett Cancer Center and the Lynch Comprehensive Cancer Research Center at Creighton University.
 The research primarily targets hereditary cancer, but is more global in its impact.
 Additionally, the Liz Karnes Memorial Scholarship for Creighton and UNO Women’s Soccer has been awarded annually and is now an endowed scholarship.

 KICKS FOR A CURE EXECUTIVE BOARD